-In casual American English, "He shook his head and took the book back" sounds like "hee SHUUK hihz HEHD and TUUK dhuh BUUK BAK".
-Several things happen here, and the headline one is the Unreleased Stops: the final stop consonant closes without a puff of air.
+Americans pronounce "He shook his head and took the book back" as "hee SHUUK hihz HEHD and TUUK dhuh BUUK BAK" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Unreleased Stops — the final stop consonant closes without a puff of air.
+You'll hear it on took and again on book — and it's why Americans sound more relaxed than the textbook.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.